Dipset Anthem: Background and development

 According to Cam'ron, Cam and his crew used to motivate an otherwise uninterested Juelz into writing rap songs such as this one.
 Cam'ron stated the following in an interview: "We used to have to lock Juelz in the house straight up and down when he was 15, 16 ...
 All them [Juelz] songs that you hear, the bangers, was forced.
 'Yo, write this song, my n****, write this song' ...
 All them hits: "Gangsta Music" [Dipset Anthem], "Santana's Town," all the hot s***—"Hey Ma"—was when we about to walk out to the club ...
 'You're not coming out until you finish the f***ing song.
 We'll bring a hoe back, and if you finished the 16, we'll let you have her.'"

 Composition and lyrics

 "Dipset Anthem" is in the key of B minor at 84 BPM (beats per minute).
 The song has one sample for the instrumental and two interpolations in the verses.
 The beat samples the first 7 seconds of a cover of the Sam Dees song "One In A Million" by reggae singer Sanchez (singer), establishing the song's tempo and key signature; production duo The Heatmakerz modified the track by chopping the sample, adding sound effects and drums from the Akai MPC-2000XL drum machine.
 The first verse interpolates a line from the Biggie Smalls song "N****s Bleed," and the second verse directly quotes a line from the Tupac song "Death Around the Corner."

+Music video

+The music video for Dipset Anthem was directed by Jimmy Jones and filmed in Harlem, Manhattan, New York City, New York.
+The video is a split video, with the first half containing Dipset Anthem and the other half containing the video for I Really Mean It.
+J.R.
+Writer, Shiest Bubz, 40 Cal., Duke Da God, Chubbie Baby, Juelz Santana's brother Jermaine "Twin" James and nephew Young Ja, Kareem "Biggs" Burke, and Damon Dash all make cameo appearances in the video.